EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

 \textbf{Definition.} An \textit{e-graph} consists of a collection of equivalence classes, called \textit{e-classes}.
 Each e-class contains a set of \textit{e-nodes} representing symbolically equivalent sub-expressions~\citep{DBLP:journals/pacmpl/WillseyNWFTP21}.
 Each e-node encodes a mathematical operation and references a list of child e-classes corresponding to its operands.
 Edges always point from an e-node to e-classes.

 Figure~\ref{fig:rewrite-log}(d) shows an example e-graph.
-The color-highlighted part is an e-class (in dashed box) containing two e-nodes (in solid boxes): ``$A \to \log(A)$'' and ``$A \to A + A$''.
+The color-highlighted part is an e-class (in dashed box) containing two e-nodes (in solid boxes): $A \to \log(A)$ and $A \to A + A$.
 The two e-nodes represent logarithmic operation and addition, respectively.
-The e-node ``$A \to \log(A)$'' has a single edge to its child e-class ``$A\to A\times A$'', because $\log$-operator involves one operand.
+The e-node $A \to \log(A)$ has a single outgoing edge to its child e-class $A\to A\times A$, because $\log(\cdot)$ operator is unary.

-\textbf{Construction.} An e-graph is initialized with a sequence of production rules, representing an input expression.
-A predefined set of mathematical laws is formatted as rewrite rules (as defined in section~\ref{sec:prelim}).
-Each rule is applied by \textit{matching} its left-hand side ($\mathtt{LHS}$) pattern against the current e-graph, which involves traversing all e-classes to identify subexpressions that match $\mathtt{LHS}$.
+\textbf{Construction.} In this work, an e-graph is initialized with a sequence of production rules, representing an input expression.
+Each rewrite rule (as defined in section~\ref{sec:prelim}) is applied by \textit{matching} its left-hand side ($\mathtt{LHS}$) pattern against the current e-graph, which involves traversing all e-classes to identify subexpressions that match $\mathtt{LHS}$.
 For every successful match, new e-classes and e-nodes corresponding to the right-hand side ($\mathtt{RHS}$) of the rule are created.
-A \textit{merge} operation is applied to incorporate the new e-class into the matched e-class, thereby preserving the structure of known equivalences.
+A \textit{merge} operation is applied to incorporate the new e-class with the matched e-class, thereby preserving the structure of known equivalences.
 This process, known as \textit{equality saturation}, iteratively applies pattern matching and merging until either no further rules can be applied or a maximum number of iterations is reached.